 - Protect and strengthen the charitable tax deduction to ensure the ability of our network to raise needed funds and supplement vital federal programs.

 - Protect and strengthen food donation tax incentives which play a powerful role in connecting excess nutritious food with people in need.
 Without these tax incentives, it would cost growers, retailers, and food companies more to donate food than it would to put it in a landfill.

 State Policy Initiatives

 KAFB supports efforts to increase the availability of nutrient-dense locally grown food to low-income Kentuckians through the Farms to Food Banks program.
-The current state income tax credit for farmers who donate to nonprofit feeding programs will “sunset” in taxable year 2017.
+We support an appropriation of $1.2 million in the state budget for the Kentucky Department of Agriculture’s Farms to Food Banks Trust Fund.
+The current state income tax credit for farmers who donate to nonprofit feeding programs “sunsetted” in taxable year 2017.
 KAFB supports the extension of the tax credit and an increase in the amount of credit from 10 percent to 20 percent.

 We oppose efforts to place a cap on itemized charitable deductions in an attempt to increase state revenue and balance the state budget.